ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 Open a text editor, browse to the Postgres data directory, and open the file ``postgresql.conf``.
 Search the file for the entry ``max_wal_size``, which governs the size of the write-ahead log (hence the WAL acronym).
 If the entry happens to be commented out, uncomment it.
-Set its value to 30GB.
+Set its value to 30GB (if the value is already greater than 30GB don't change it).
 By doing this we prevent checkpoints from occurring too frequently and slowing down the data ingest process.
 Save the file after editing.